 This rhododendron has only medium water requirements once established.
 For the first growing season, provide supplementary water 2-3 times a week in average weather conditions.

-The Pink Ruffle Azalea prefers acidic to neutral soil for best results.
+The Pink Ruffle Azalea prefers acidic to neutral soil for the best results.
 In addition, ensure that the soil drains well in order to avoid root rot.

 Fertilize in early spring with balanced acidic plant fertilizer.
 This will help ensure future growth and blooms, as well as promote the overall well-being of your plant.